ravenmoore-401-JS/seattle-js-401d39/class-08/lab/README.md

 # LAB: Access Control

-Authentication Server Phase 4: Role Based Access Control
+Authentication Server Phase 3: Role Based Access Control

 Being able to login is great.
 But controlling access at a more granular level is vital to creating a scalable system.
 In this lab, you will implement Role Based Access Control (RBAC) using an Access Control List (ACL), allowing to not only restrict access to routes for valid users, but also based on the individual permissions we give each user.

+Over the course of the previous 2 modules, you have separately created an `auth-server` and an `api-server` ...
+In this lab, you will be integrating those 2 servers to create a single, authenticated API server.

+> **NOTE** - You will be using this server as a base for all future work in this course.
+Other servers will be merged with it, and we'll be using it to serve data to our front-end applications later in the course.
+Completion of this final lab is essential to your future work being integrated

 ## Before you begin

+Create a UML diagram of the authentication system on a whiteboard before you start

-Refer to *Getting Started*  in the [lab submission instructions](../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.
+1. Refer to the *Getting Started* guide  in the [lab submission instructions](../../reference/submission-instructions/labs/README.md)
+1. Create a new repository called `auth-api`
+1. Copy the files from within the `starter-code` folder of your class repository into your new repo as a starting point

-1. Continue working in your `auth-server` repository, in a new branch called `class-14`, created from `master`
+1. Work in a new branch called `dev`, created from `main`
-1. Following completion of this assignment, you may merge this branch back into your `master` branch.
+1. Following completion of this assignment, create a Pull Request from `dev` to `main` and merge your code
+   - You will deploy from your `main` branch to a new app at Heroku
+   - You will add a link to the PR that you merged in your README for grading purposes

 ## Business Requirements

 Refer to the [Authentication System Overview](../../apps-and-libraries/auth-server/README.md) for a complete review of the application, including Business and Technical requirements along with the development roadmap.

-## Phase 4 Requirements
+## Phase 3 Requirements

-In the final phase, the new requirement is to expand the restrictive capabilities of our routes.
-As it currently stands, a valid user with a valid token is able to access a route.
-We need to add an optional and additional layer of control, allowing us to ensure that based on the users' role in our organization, we can further restrict/allow access.
+In this final phase, the new requirement is to extend the restrictive capabilities of our routes to our API, implementing a fully functional, authenticated and authorized API Server using the latest coding techniques

 Specifically, we want to make the following restrictions: